 But just to add to the confusion…

 We only see him called Nathanael in John’s Gospel.
-Matthew, Mark, and Luke refer to him as “Bartholomew.”
+Matthew, Mark, and Luke refer to him as the apostle “Bartholomew.”

-The name Bartholomew comes from being named after his father– “bar-tolomei”, meaning “the son of Tolomei” in Aramaic.
+The name Bartholomew comes from being named after his father– “bar-talmai”, meaning “son of Tolmai” in Aramaic.
 Bartholomew is his surname (last name).

 Bible scholars widely accept, however, that Nathanael and Bartholomew were the same person.